 This festival is celebrated with Ciranda, which is a ring dance of male and female participants.
 This dance is enjoyed with the alternate joining of hands of males and females.
 They follow different dance steps alongside the sound of a music collection and live drumbeats.
 It is hosted at Jaguaribe Beach on weekends throughout July.
 The various groups show their skill in a thirty-minute presentation, and the grand finale for the qualified groups are arranged on the last day of this festival.

 This festival takes place in Princesa do Agreste, located about 130km from Recife, in May.
 In this festival, many cowboys participate in ‘downing the steers’ and the viola players and verse improvisers playing music alongside.
 Local cuisine and drinks are also served during the celebrations.
 The event starts on 29th May which attracts over a half million people.
 This festival offers a wide range of entertainment such as fireworks, parades, exhibitions, music bands, shows and dancing for locals and visitors.

 In the courtyard of the National Historical Park dos Guararapes, every year, after the Holy Week, the traditional festival of Nossa Senhora dos Prazeres is held.
 Nationally this festival is known as Festa da Pitomba due to the fruit of ‘Pitomba’ produced in the region.
-The celebration begins on March 16 and ends on March 24.
+The celebration begins on 16th March and ends on 24th March.
 During these nine days, tropical fruits are sold in the region.
 Festivities include badalação of concerts of various singers and bands where entry is free for visitors.